top of page

 co-directed by Valérie Fournier (UL)

-As a Bachelor's student in biology since fall 2019, I am particularly interested in anything remotely related to animal ecology.
-This interest combined with my decision to complete the research profile of my program is what led me to take an introductory research course with the beekeeping team of the Deschambault Animal Science Research Center (CRSAD), under the direction of Pierre Giovenazzo.
+During my bachelor's degree en biology, I was particularly interested in anything remotely related to animal ecology.
+This interest combined with my decision to complete the research profile of my program is what led me to take an introductory research course with the beekeeping team of the Deschambault Animal Science Research Center (CRSAD), under the direction of Pierre Giovenazzo, and to pursue my studies at the master's degree.
 My project focuses on the activity of commercial bumblebees (Bombus impatiens) outside their nest according to the temperature and the protection mode of the colonies.
 As a pioneer in the study of bumblebees in our team, I am also trying to determine the effect that nest manipulation has on colony development.
 This study is part of a larger project to maximize blueberry pollination by domestic pollinator species, which includes commercial bumblebees.

 Photo_pêche-à-fascine-AC.jpg